By Trae Jacobs,

-Depending on the desired location, or the shape of your UPVC frame, consider using the wedge and corner mounts to properly position your Ring Doorbell.
+Depending on your desired location or the shape of your uPVC frame, it might be better to use stackable wedge and corner mounts to properly position your Ring Doorbell.

-If your front door is inset from the exterior wall, or your UPVC frame is wedge-shaped, a wedge or corner mount will help offset those angles, giving you a clear view of anyone who approaches.
+If your front door is inset from the exterior wall, or your uPVC frame is wedge-shaped, a wedge or corner mount will help offset the angles and give you a clear view of anyone approaching.

 Use Adhesive on the Base Plate

-When placing the adhesive tape, be sure to hold it firmly in place for several seconds before releasing and peeling off the other side.
+When placing the adhesive tape, hold it firmly in place for several seconds before releasing and peeling off the other side.
 Repeat the process when mounting the base plate.
-Once installed, the no-drill mount adhesive is waterproof.

 Use Silicone on the Base Plate

-You can also use silicone to mount your baseplate but, never use silicone on the Ring device itself, as the heat generated by the device needs an outlet.
 Place the base plate in the desired location and run a thin bead of silicone around the edges.
-Once dry, you can mount your Ring Doorbell.
+Once it’s dry, you can mount your Ring Doorbell.

 Can I Screw a Doorbell into a uPVC Frame?

 You can certainly drill holes into uPVC door frames and window frames.
 To do so, you must create a small pilot hole approximately 40mm in diameter before drilling.